AchrafKassioui/Learning-SpriteKit/README.md

 import UIKit
 import SpriteKit

-class BoilerplateUIKitViewController: UIViewController {
+class SpriteKitUIKitViewController: UIViewController {

+	/// Hide the status bar (clock, signal, and battery indicators) override var prefersStatusBarHidden: Bool {
+        return true
+    }

+    /// Hide the home bar icon on devices without a physical home button override var prefersHomeIndicatorAutoHidden: Bool {
+        return true
+    }

+    /// Create an SKView
+    let skView = SKView()

+    // A reference to the SKScene
+    let scene = MyScene()

     override func viewDidLoad() {
         super.viewDidLoad()
         view.backgroundColor = .black

-        /// Create and add an SKView to the view hierarchy let skView = SKView()
+        /// Add the SKView to the view hierarchy self.view.addSubview(skView)
-        self.view.addSubview(skView)

         /// If auto layout is disabled, a CGRect must be assigned to SKView's frame property.
-        /// If auto layout is enabled, the frame of SKView will be set by auto-layout according to its constraints. skView.frame = view.bounds
+        /// If auto layout is enabled, the frame of SKView will be set by auto-layout according to its constraints, and the following line will be ignored. skView.frame = view.bounds

         /// Enable Auto Layout